encode/django-rest-framework/docs/api-guide/exceptions.md

 ## Exception handling in REST framework views

-REST framework's views handle various exceptions, and deal with returning appropriate error responses for you.
+REST framework's views handle various exceptions, and deal with returning appropriate error responses.

 The handled exceptions are: